ArkEcosystem/AIPs/AIPS/aip-21.md

 Specifications
 ==============

-### 1. Block Rewards Adjustment:
+### 1. Create masternode wallet:
-- Creation of a masternode rewards address - managed by the ARK team
+- Creation of a masternode rewards address - managed by the ARK team (multi-sig wallet)
 - This address will be utilized to accumulate masternode rewards and for daily distributions

 ### 2. Block Rewards Adjustment: